 Twice in British history, a man who not born into the British royal family became a prince, nevertheless.
 The first was Prince Albert, who after marrying Queen Victoria, was named by the Queen as her Prince Consort.
 The second was Prince Philip, who received his title from his wife, Queen Elizabeth II in 1957 when Elizabeth decreed he be made a Prince of the United Kingdom (he has been born a Greek prince, but gave up his Greek titles upon marriage).
-Both Prince Albert and Prince Philip were/are entitled to be addressed as “His Royal Highness.”
+Both Prince Albert and Prince Philip were entitled to be addressed as “His Royal Highness.”

 So what’s a duke?